 Artisan and Community:

-The artists who are engaged in making of miniature paintings are called as Chitrakars.
+The artists who are engaged in the making of miniature paintings are called Chitrakars.
 Traditionally, the art was practiced by people of any caste and was not restricted by religion.
 Kings and other prominent personalities encouraged artists to paint and patronized artists with high skills.
-Since the craft was brought by Mughal therefore both Hindu and Muslim Chitrakars were involved in making paintings which had their respective distinctive styles.
+Since the craft was brought by Mughals therefore both Hindu and Muslim Chitrakars were involved in making paintings that had their respective distinctive styles.
 However, the artists in most cases belonged to upper castes.
-Today, many students belonging to different cast and creed learn this art and practice in their local areas.
+Today, many students belonging to different casts and creeds learn this art and practice in their local areas.